ddl-jwu/domino-flows/README.md

 Here is a sample code snippet of how the method can be used:

 ```
 # Create task that generates ADSL dataset.
-This will spawn a unique Domino job.
+This will run a unique Domino job and return its outputs.
 adsl = create_adam_data(
     name="ADSL",
     command="prod/adsl.sas",